Confessoranny/Confessoranny/README.md

 ### Hi there 👋

+- 👋 Hi, I’m Anny Confessor
+- 👀 I’m interested in frontend engineering and data science
+- 🌱 I’m currently learning machine learning and javascript
+- 💞️ I’m looking to collaborate on open source projects
+- 📫 How to reach me: you can search for @annyconfessor or @confessoranny in all social media and other conections

 <!--
 **Confessoranny/Confessoranny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.